Help protect pets by spreading the word about disaster preparedness. Download and share the ASPCA's disaster prep checklist.

 You should also have an emergency kit for the human members of the family.
 Items to include: Batteries, duct tape, flashlight, radio, multi-tool, tarp, rope, permanent marker, spray paint, baby wipes, protective clothing and footwear, extra cash, rescue whistle, important phone numbers, extra medication and copies of medical and insurance information.

-Geographic Considerations: If you live in an area that is prone to certain natural disasters, such as tornadoes, earthquakes or floods, you should plan accordingly.
+Geographic Considerations: If you live in an area that is prone to certain natural disasters, such as tornadoes, earthquakes or floods, you should plan accordingly and always evacuate early.

 - Determine well in advance which rooms offer safe havens.
 These rooms should be clear or hazards such as windows, flying debris, etc.